-You could break it down into these smaller categories:
+Let’s break it down into these smaller categories:

 Who would you like to be involved in the ceremony?
 Are there children that you’d like to include?
-You will need to choose bridesmaids and best men, flower girls and page boys or if indeed to you are wanting to have any attendants at all.
+You will need to choose bridesmaids and best men, flower girls and page boys, or if indeed to you are wanting to have any attendants at all.
 Perhaps you’d prefer to have just you and your partner and your two witnesses?

 Where will you hold this magnificent occasion?
 Have you always wanted a garden wedding?
 Perhaps a ceremony on the beach?
 Maybe you’d prefer a smaller ceremony so a group of friends or family can holiday in Fiji together?
 Then there’s the reception.
 How many people will you need to cater for?
 Do you want a big venue or something more intimate?

 When is this ceremony going to take place?
-Are you summer people or do you prefer the cosying up next a log fire?
+Are you summer people or do you prefer cosying up next to a log fire?
 Does where you live become a factor?
 Do you need to work around the allotted time you and your partner can get off work?
 When are the reception venues available?
 You might need to book a fair way in advance for the more popular places.

 The most important thing is to have fun with your planning.
 Delegate to those who are offering to help and if things don’t go to plan, go back to the “Why” section and remember why you’re getting married in the first place.